moonriselan/a-simple-gradient-using-animation/README.md

-this is a test repository
+This repository is a simple gradient made by using codepen.io